2 Days / 1 Night Easy–Moderate Max 12 People

 Yes — this is rated Easy to Moderate.
 About 7–8 km per day on valley paths with gentle descents.
 No technical climbing.
 If you can walk for 5 hours on uneven ground without significant knee or hip problems, you can do this trek.
 Message us on WhatsApp before booking if you have specific fitness concerns.

-No — it's a real homestay in a Black H'mong family home in Giang Ta Chai village.
-Mattresses on the floor, blankets provided, basic washing water.
-You eat dinner and breakfast with the family.
+No — it's a real homestay with a Giay or Hmong family in Ta Van village.
+Mattresses on the floor, blankets provided, basic washing water, and a hot shower.
+You eat dinner and breakfast with the family, and you can join an informal cooking class with the host if you want.
 There is no private bathroom.
 Most guests say this is the best part of the whole trip, but if you need Western-standard accommodation, this is not the right tour.

 September and October are peak season — the rice paddies turn gold and the Muong Hoa terraces look their best.
 March to May is also excellent with green terraces and clear mornings.
 December to February is cold (bring warm layers) but the mist over the valley is atmospheric for photography.
 July and August can be wet — the trail gets muddy, but the valley stays green.